mnahinkhan/hgfind/README.md

 ## Usage

-`hgfind` can be used either on the commandline or as a module within Python
+`hgfind` can be used either on the command line or as a function within Python

 ### As a commandline tool